jaysylvester/citizen/README.md

           view: 'layout',

           // Rendering the requested controller's view is optional.
-          // Using includeView tells citizen to render the article.jade view and
+          // Using includeThisView tells citizen to render the article.jade view and
           // store it in the include scope.
-If you don't specify the includeView,
+If you don't specify includeThisView,
           // the article controller's view won't be rendered.
-          includeView: 'article'
+          includeThisView: true
         },

         // A custom directive to drive some logic in the layout controller.